 Cesar Chavez - Activist - (March 31, 1927 - April 23, 1993)

 A former migrant farm worker, Cesar Chavez founded the National Farm Workers Association.
-The organization would later become the United Farm Workers of America and under Chavez’ guidance would gain higher wages and benefits.
+The organization would later become the United Farm Workers of America and under Chavez’ guidance, it would gain higher wages and benefits for workers.

 Barbara Eden - Actress - (August 23, 1931 - )